How to Write a Synopsis Agents Will Notice

 Start with major plot points

-The major plot points of your story will serve as the meat and potatoes of your synopsis.
+Naturally, you want agents to be aware of your story's major plot points.
 So the best way to start summarizing your story is to create a list of those plot points, including:

 - The inciting incident — what sparks the central conflict of your story?